 If you notice that your tree isn’t looking up to par, maybe the leaves are droopy or yellowing, you should call a professional to come have a look at it.
 A certified arborist is trained to detect signs of drought stress in a tree.
 By the time you see the obvious signs of distress, the tree may already be very sick.

 Some of the outwardly noticeable signs that your tree may be experiencing drought stress are leaves that are wilting, turning odd colors, turning brown but not falling, or leaves that fall too early.
 Branches or twigs that are dying or dead is another indication that all is not well with your tree.
-If you see any of these signs on your tree, call a professional right away.
+If you see any of these signs on your tree, they may indicate drought on trees and you should call a professional right away.

 A certified arborist knows how and where to look for the not-so-obvious signs that your tree is in distress.
 For instance, mushrooms growing around the base of the tree are an indication of trouble.
 An arborist will look for signs of internal decay, termite and carpenter ant activity, and nesting holes.